Beyond SEO vs GEO: How Nashville Businesses Should Actually Measure AI Traffic Impact

-Google’s John Mueller dropped a truth bomb on Reddit last week.
+Google’s John Mueller made a point worth noting on Reddit recently.
 Someone asked the question every Nashville marketing director is secretly wondering: “Is SEO still enough, or do we need to start thinking about GEO too?”

 His answer cut through the noise: “What you call it doesn’t matter, but ‘AI’ is not going away.”